immunefi-team/Bounty_Boosts/Puffer Finance/28612 - [SC - Insight] EigenLayers share rate can be massively inflate....md

 # EigenLayer's share rate can be massively inflated by griefing attacks which will result in PufferVault receiving less shares

-Submitted on Thu Feb 22 2024 08:10:16 GMT-0400 (Atlantic Standard Time) by @Shaheen for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 22nd 2024 at 14:10:16 UTC by @Shaheen for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28612